 There was a time when I was like the old men who do not think, and are not troubled.
 When I was like them it seemed as though I should fall at every step I took.
 Since I began to think, and have joined the party to which the men belong who desire to become citizens, it seems as though I can stand up.
-The road our There is no use in any Indian thinking of the old ways; he must now go to work as the white man does.
+The road our father's walked in is gone; the game is all gone; the white people are all about us.
+There is no use in any Indian thinking of the old ways; he must now go to work as the white man does.
 We want titles to our lands that the land may be secure to our children.
 When we die we shall feel easy in our minds if we know the land will belong to our children, and that they will have the benefit of our work.
 There are some Omahas who do not yet care for titles.
 We desire the government to give titles to those who ask for them, and in this way let us apart from those who do not want to work, and let us go on and try to become like the white people.
 We are willing the others should do as they please, but we are not willing that they should keep us from getting titles to our lands.
-Our children would suffer even a greater wrong that would befall us.
-Give us who ask titles to our lands.
-We have worked for them We will continue to work and to go forward.
+Our children would suffer even a greater wrong than would befall us.
+Give us who ask, titles to our lands.
+We have worked for them.
+We will continue to work and to go forward.
 We will show the white people that we mean what we say.
-I wish all the Indians were of one mind-that all of them though as we do who sign, but when we get our titles it will help them.
+I wish all the Indians were of one mind, that all of them thought as we do who sign, but when we get our titles it will help them.
 If but a few men sign this petition, give to those few men titles to their farms.
 Help us!
 Do not let us be held back and our children be sufferers, because of the inaction of those who do not seem to care for the future.